ericremoreynolds/excelpython/README.md

 ### Installation and troubleshooting

-The 64-bit installer is to be used only with 64-bit Office, note that many 64-bit PCs actually have 32-bit Office installed.
+Installer packages can be downloaded from GitHub's 'releases' section.
+Please note that the 64-bit installer is to be used only with 64-bit *Office*, note that many 64-bit PCs actually have 32-bit Office installed.

-For issues check the discussion forums.
-If you don't find your answer please post and I'll try to reply as soon as possible.
+### Help and documentation

+There is a tutorial on how to use ExcelPython in the wiki as well as links to other resources.

+If you don't find your answer, need more help, find a bug, think of a useful new feature, please create an issue ticket!